EricJGoossen/SKIDADDLE/README.md

 # SKIDADDLE

 ## Description
-**SKIDADDLE** is a physics-based, real-time dynamic pathing algorithm for FTC robotsics written in Java.
+**SKIDADDLE** is a physics-based, real-time dynamic pathing algorithm for FTC robotics written in Java.
 It was designed to address inefficiencies in Road Runner and generate more optimal paths.

 **Key Features:**